Shaik-Mehraj/Shaik-Mehraj/README.md

 - 👋 Hi, I’m @Shaik-Mehraj
 - 👀 I’m interested in Web Developer
 - 🌱 I’m currently learning Full Stack Developer
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on projects in the above mentioned field
 - 📫 How to reach me shaikmehraj2001@gmail.com

 <!---